cadedupont/cadedupont/README.md

 Hi, I'm @cadedupont.
-I'm currently a student at the University of Arkansas looking to acquire a degree in computer science.
+I'm currently a college student looking to acquire a degree in computer science.